aave/docs-v3/tokens/atoken.md

     * AToken transfer will fail if the resulting Health Factor of `user` will end up being below 1.
 *   If I transfer aToken does my pending liquidity rewards get transferred?

     No, liquidity rewards earned prior to the transfer of aToken are accrued by the user/address holding the aTokens originally.
-Though, all future liquidity rewards will be earned by the new recepient.
+Though, all future liquidity rewards will be earned by the new recipient.
 * What is the difference between ScaledBalance and Balance?
 *   Example please!